jfbastien/papers/source/atomic_thread_fence.rst

 today.
 If the synchronized object(s) are know to reside in memory that's not visible to other threads of execution, then a weaker type of fence than the hardware's global fence can be used.

-We conjecture that this mechanism could also be used to identify transaction boundaries in hardware implementations which support transactional memory, and implement subsequent atomic operations as hardware transactions instead.